 The team was bought by BMW in 2006 and a year later bagged a career-best P2 in the Constructors' Championship as they scored points in every single grand prix - a first and a last for the team.

-A year later Sauber was on the top step of the podium with Robert Kubica winning the Canadian GP ahead of his team-mate, Nick Heidfeld.
+Two years later Sauber was on the top step of the podium, with Robert Kubica winning the Canadian GP ahead of his team-mate, Nick Heidfeld.

 BMW's foray into F1 was short-lived with the German manufacturer handing the team back to Peter Sauber in 2010.